-A green notification bar indicates your HTML Page has been added.
-Your HTML Page appears in the Table of Contents under the first chapter Getting Started.
+Your HTML Page appears in the Table of Contents under the first chapter.
 If you wish, you can move it to another location in the Table of Contents.
 The next steps will go over that procedure.

 From the Table of Contents, move your activity